AnthonyCxx/Notes-and-Writeups/C/Data Types/Format Specifiers.md

 | 0 | [zero-pads](https://stackoverflow.com/questions/153890/printing-leading-0s-in-c) the number to fit the specified width |
 | # | prints a radix indicator (0, 0x, 0X) for octal and hex numbers, and keeps trailing zeros for floating-point numbers (decimal point) |

+## Escape Sequences
+Escape sequences are [metacharacters](https://en.wikipedia.org/wiki/Metacharacter) that perform some action when the string is printed, which may involve altering the string itself.

 ## Sources
 This was so much research.
 Barely any of the websites were comprehensive.
 Here are the websites I didn't link in the text: